vinayakredekar/Assignment/README.md

 ### Sub Section 3
 * Rooster belong to the same family as Chicken, both are Domestic
 * Rooster can be implemented with Composition and Inheritence.
 A maintainable Rooster with same behavior as inherited can achieved with composition.

+## Sub Section 4
+* Parrot can mimic any object that is mimicable, living or non-living.
+Thus improving the parraots ability to mimic any sound.